gazebosim/docs/acropolis/ros_integration.md

 # ROS Integration

-Most of the Ignition libraries use [Ignition Transport](https://github.com/gazebosim/gz-transport) to exchange data between different software components.
+Most of the Gazebo libraries use [Gazebo Transport](https://github.com/gazebosim/gz-transport) to exchange data between different software components.
 This tutorial details how to interface with [ROS](http://www.ros.org/), enabling the ability to use tools such as [Rviz](http://wiki.ros.org/rviz) for robot or sensor visualization.

-# ros1_ign_bridge to the rescue
+# ros1_gz_bridge to the rescue

-ros1_ign_bridge provides a network bridge which enables the exchange of messages between ROS 1 and Ignition Transport.
+ros1_gz_bridge provides a network bridge which enables the exchange of messages between ROS 1 and Gazebo Transport.
 Its support is limited to only certain message types.
 Please, read this [README](https://github.com/osrf/ros1_ign_bridge) to verify if your message type is supported by the bridge.

-# How to install ros1_ign_bridge
+# How to install ros1_gz_bridge

 ## Binary install